Honeymoon Phases: Can Couples Experience Multiple Times?

 Characteristics Values

-Duration The honeymoon phase typically lasts for a few weeks to a few months after a relationship begins.
+Duration The honeymoon phase can last anywhere from a few weeks to two years.

 shunbridal